TroyDixon/macOS_FSMetrics/README.md

 - Watches local (APFS) and shared (NFS/pNFS) volumes
 - Shows everything in a menu-bar app with a dashboard
 - Alerts on full volumes, failing drives, and rapid per-user growth
-- Surfaces largest paths, NFS timeouts/retransmits, and stalled I/O
+- Surfaces NFS timeouts/retransmits, and stalled I/O

 ## What you get